Yam-Ka/Eazy_Azzets/README.md

 1 - Download Zip file and extract "Easy_asset.py"

-2 - Go to Blender Preferences > Addons > Install and choose you extracted file
+2 - Go to Blender Preferences > Addons > Install and choose your extracted file

 3 - Check the checkbox on the left